National Cooperative Geologic Mapping Program (15.810)

 Renewals

-STATEMAP Proposals must be submitted for a 1-year project period only.
+Statemap: Proposals must be submitted for a 1-year project period only.
 However, projects that were approved and funded during the previous fiscal year may be submitted as renewals (competing continuations).
 A completely new proposal subject to full review, must be submitted each year.
-EDMAP Proposals may be submitted which request performance periods of either 1 or 2 years.
-However, if approved, the proposal will be funded for the first year only.
+EdMap: Proposals may be submitted which request a performance period of 1 year at a time.
+Student mapping projects may last up to 2 years, however, each year a separate proposal must be submitted.
+Students are only allowed two years of EdMap funding.
 Funding for year two will be determined through the annual competitive announcement.

 Records